|

 This member of the

-found in Brazil, growing in peat with some water and some or lots of
+found in most of South America, growing in peat with some water and some or lots of

 sun.
 The single leaves will reach 25 centimetres up from the buried